-Financial instruments which potentially subject us to concentration of credit risk consist principally of cash and cash equivalents, short-term investments, and accounts receivable.
-We have placed cash and cash equivalents and short-term investments with a single high credit-quality institution.
-As of March 31, 2007 we did not have any long-term marketable securities.
-Most of our sales are made directly to large national Mobile Phone Operators in the countries that we operate.
+Financial instruments which potentially subject us to concentration of credit risk consist principally of cash and cash equivalents, and accounts receivable.
+We have placed cash and cash equivalents with a single high credit-quality institution.
+As of March 31, 2008, we did not have any long-term marketable securities.
+The Company's sales are made either directly to consumers, with the billings performed by and the receivable due from industry aggregators; or directly to the large national Mobile Phone Operators in the countries that we operate.
 We have a significant level of business and resulting significant accounts receivable balance with one operator and therefore have a high concentration of credit risk with that operator.
 We perform ongoing credit evaluations of our customers and maintain an allowance for potential credit losses.
-As of March 31, 2008, approximately 36% of our gross accounts receivable outstanding was with one major customer.
-This customer accounted for 48% of our gross sales in the period ended March 31, 2008.
+As of March 31, 2009, our two largest customers represented approximately 19% and 13% of our gross accounts receivable outstanding.
+These customers accounted for 5% and 19%, respectively, of our gross sales in the year ended March 31, 2009.
+At March 31, 2008 our largest customer represented approximately 36% of our gross accounts receivable outstanding; and this customer accounted for 48% of our gross sales in the three months ended March 31, 2008.